nathanbronson/Musicformer/README.md

 In a vector space, distance or a monotonic transformation of it will be a sufficient reconstruction loss, and we can formulate a discrimination loss ${\mathcal{C} = p(\mathcal{D}(c) \in S)}$, which can be approximated by minimizing ${BCE(\mathcal{C}'(0, S))}$ and ${BCE(1, \mathcal{C}'(1, \mathcal{D}'(c)))}$\
 We can, therefore, formulate the differentiable proxy ${\mathcal{L} = MSE(c, (\mathcal{E}' \circ \mathcal{D}')(c)) + \mathcal{C}(\mathcal{D}(c))}$

 To simplify calculations, we partition the vsae loss, such that the decoder is trained by the discrimination loss and the encoder by the reconstruction loss.
 The effect is a model resembling a low-dimensional GAN with an auxilliary network trained to predict the input noise from the output.
 This model was tested on MNIST data.
-It also exhibited collapse, causing the discriminator to outpace the decoder even when weakened and selectively trained.

 ## Usage
 The scripts to run the various experiments are available in each experiment's directory.
 These two models have not yet been integrated, so there is not yet a main script.